readthedocs/readthedocs.org/docs/user/features.rst

 As part of that commitment,
 all of the source code for Read the Docs is open source.
-This means there's no vendor lock-in, and you are welcome to :doc:`contribute </contribute>` the features you want or run your own instance.
+This means there's no vendor lock-in, and you are welcome to :doc:`contribute <rtd-dev:contribute>` the features you want or run your own instance.

 Our bootstrapped company is owned and controlled by the founders, and fully funded by our customers and advertisers.